 That said, be mindful of local conditions at your time of holiday.
 For instance, summer fogs can mar a beach break holiday so late spring or early autumn is more advisable when the intense heat isn’t at its fiercest.
 If the great outdoors is your thing, temperatures in Yosemite in the winter consistently fall below freezing and this makes for spectacular waterfalls in the thaw that plunge off granite precipices into lush valleys.

 Airports and airlines

-- The most popular airlines are: British Airways, Air France and KLM
+- The most popular airlines are: KLM, Virgin Atlantic and Air France

 The cost of your flight depends on departure and return dates, popular times to fly and on your choice of airline.
 There are 39 airports to choose from in California, performing your search by state enables you to choose the best priced point of entry.